-The first round of applications will open November 5, 2020.
+The first round of applications is now open!
 Applications are being accepted and evaluated on a rolling basis every six months from January 2021 through December 2022.

 December 11, 2020 - first application round will close; awards to be announced in early 2021.